-Jessica Glynn Worthington focuses her practice on large tax credit and real estate transactions with complex structures and various financing sources, including federal and state historic tax credits (HTCs), new market tax credits (NMTC), low income housing tax credits (LITHC), government and non-profit grants, and direct, bridge and leverage loans.
+Jess focuses her practice on real estate finance transactions with complex structures and various financing sources, including federal and state historic tax credits (HTCs), new market tax credits (NMTC), low income housing tax credits (LITHC), government and non-profit grants, bond financing and construction, bridge and leverage loans.
 She advises clients on a variety of development and financing issues, including acquisition, financing, joint ventures, and tax credits.

-Prior to joining Klein Hornig, Jessica was an associate attorney with the Commercial Real Estate practice group at Holland & Knight LLP focusing on commercial transactions and leasing and with the Community Development Finance practice group at Nixon Peabody LLP, where she was the co-leader of the Historic Tax Credit Team and represented major financial institutions, developers and community development entities.
+Prior to joining Klein Hornig, Jess was an associate attorney with the Community Development Finance practice group at Nixon Peabody LLP, where she was the co-leader of the Historic Tax Credit Team and represented major financial institutions, developers and community development entities.

-Jessica earned her J.D. from UC Irvine School of Law in 2012, where she was a member of the inaugural class, a student attorney advisor in the Community and Economic Development Clinic, and a founding Executive Board Member for the UC Irvine Law Review.
+Jess earned her J.D. from UC Irvine School of Law, where she was a member of the inaugural class, a student attorney advisor in the Community and Economic Development Clinic, and a founding Executive Board Member for the UC Irvine Law Review.